-Committing to walk the Camino is a big decision and like many Americans, I requested my first credential from American Pilgrims on the Camino.
-I first walked in 2015 but didn’t become a member until after I returned home when I was searching for a way to stay connected with the Camino and the greater community of pilgrims.
-I’ve since returned to walk the Camino Francés, Camino Portugués and Camino Inglés, and I completed the Kumano Kodo in 2018.
+Committing to walk the Camino is a big decision and like many Americans, I requested my credential from American Pilgrims on the Camino when I walked the Camino Francés in 2015.
+I didn’t become a member until after I returned home and was searching for a way to stay connected with the Camino and the greater community of pilgrims.
+I’ve since returned to walk the Camino Francés again, and the Camino Portugués and Camino Inglés, and I completed the Kumano Kodo in 2018.
 Membership in American Pilgrims and participation in a local chapter are wonderful ways to make new friends (we all like to talk about the Camino) and I feel energized being among people with such an incredible shared experience.
 If you have never attended a Gathering, it’s an exciting, inspirational and meaningful experience and I wouldn’t miss it.
 I am thankful for the information, support, encouragement and connections American Pilgrims has given me and I am honored to serve the community of pilgrims and give back as a member of the board.

 SARA STEIG GRADWOHL